 Choosing the Best Battery for your Caravan or Recreational Vehicle

-The best options for caravan and campers are Absorbed Glass Mat (AGM) deep cycle batteries can be recharged when flat (although this is not an ideal method) from solar panels or charger and are designed to have power drawn from them over a longer period of time.
-Gel batteries also provide sustained power and produce no gas when charging, making them perfect for use in your caravan, motor home or boat.
+The best options for caravan and campers are Absorbed Glass Mat (AGM) deep cycle batteries which can be recharged when flat (better to keep a constant charging cycle) from solar panels or charger and are designed to have power drawn from them over a longer period of time.
+Gel Batteries also provide sustained power and produce no gas when charging, making them perfect for use in your caravan, motor home or boat.
 The most popular Deep Cycle Batteries for Caravans are Gel Deep Cycle Batteries and AGM Deep Cycle Batteries (Absorbed Glass Mat); and in more recent times Lithium-Ion and Carbon Lead.

 As well as providing reliable power, AGM deep cycle batteries are “unspillable”, making them perfect for caravan or motor home installation.
 The thin sheet of Boron-Silicate glass mat between the lead plates keeps the battery’s acid in place, unlike the free flowing electrolyte found in wet cell batteries.
 Weighing as little as 9.35kg, AGM deep cycle batteries add minimal load and fit easily into most caravans’ storage lockers.
 Their sealed design and hardwearing exterior also ensures that they can withstand road vibration without dangerous leakage.